nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 1. Do not stack Markdown Syntax, e.g. `edit 1 q/<u>**Example Question**</u>`.
 This may lead to unexpected behavior of text in the display view.<br>
 2. Do ensure that the phrase intended for styling is wrapped within an open and close syntax of the same type, i.e. `**text**` for bold `*text*` for italics and `<u>text</u>` for underline.<br>
+3. Do ensure that there is no empty input between an open and close syntax.<br>
-3. In the case when unexpected Markdown format is observed, edit the flashcard again with the without the Markdown syntax/with appropriate syntax.
+4. In the case when unexpected Markdown format is observed, edit the flashcard again with the without the Markdown syntax/with appropriate syntax.
 </div>

 ## Importing and Exporting Decks